-Join Jan Ozer for an in-depth discussion in this video Terms and terminology, part of Up and Running with Adobe Media Encoder.
+Join Jan Ozer for an in-depth discussion in this video Terms and terminology, part of Learning Adobe Media Encoder (2011).

 It's tough to compress your videos effectively, if you don't know the …concepts behind compression and streaming. …Or if you don't have a firm grasp of how to configure your videos. …So, this section contains three videos that helps provide that information. …The first is Streaming Basics, and this provides an overview of concepts like …bandwidth, data rate, compression, what a codec is, it also reviews the key …encoding parameters in the Adobe Media Encoder interface itself. …The second one covers Universal Encoding Parameters like variable bit encoding and …constant bit encoding, and what an I-frame, a B-frame and a P-frame are.…